NordicTrack RW900 Rower Review – 2023

 I’m a fan of the velcro foot straps.
 They’re easy to adjust and I’m able to put them on and take them off very quickly.
 They keep your feet secure when in use.
 The pedals also help to secure your feet in place.
 They’re adjustable to fit your foot size, and the back holds your heels in place.
 The pedals do allow some ankle flexion while staying gripped to your shoe.

-NordicTrack RW900 Rower Foot Pedals
+NordicTrack RW900 Rower Pedals

 They work well with any type of athletic shoe.